mirage/mirage-www/tmpl/wiki/tutorial-lwt.md

 Understanding the basic principles behind Lwt can be helpful.

 The core of Lwt is based on an event loop.
-In "standard" (non-Mirage) settings, this loop is started using the `Lwt_main.run` function.
-However, when using Mirage, the loop is automatically started by the `main.ml` file autogenerated by the `mirage` command-line tool..
+In "standard" (non-MirageOS) settings, this loop is started using the `Lwt_main.run` function.
+However, when using MirageOS, the loop is automatically started by the `main.ml` file autogenerated by the `mirage` command-line tool..

 Because it's based on an event loop, threads are actually very cheap in Lwt